Obstacle Avoiding Robot Using Arduino

 }

-Connect your arduino to the PC, select the correct arduino board (Arduino Nano) from tools.
+Connect your Arduino to the PC, select the correct Arduino board (Arduino Nano) from tools.
 Select the port and hit upload.
-After the code is uploaded, disconnect the USB and power the nano controller board using Battery pack.
+After the code is uploaded, disconnect the USB and power the nano controller board using the Battery pack.

 Let it loose on the floor and see how the robot avoids obstacles.